taufikmy27/taufikmy27.github.io/_tabs/about.md

 ## A little bit about me

-Hello, Taufik's shere.
+Hello, Taufik's here.
 I'm currently a junior student at [KAIST](https://www.kaist.ac.kr/en/) double majoring in Computer Science and Business & Technology Management.

 Before joining KAIST, I did around 4 years of gap year, working and living a nomad life while applying for fully-funded undergraduate scholarships abroad.
 Starting everything from zero, studying at KAIST has been a challenging yet interesting journey for me.
 After two years of exploration in my freshman and sophomore year, now I am trying to hone my technical skills with the hope to land an internship anytime soon.